Help with mental health

 You can download Martin Lewis’s free guide for everyone struggling with their finances and a mental health problem.
 It will provide useful resources whether you’re looking for advice for yourself or for someone you care about.

-If you need more direct help with your finances, there a variety of free-to-use advice and support services with many advisers trained to help those with mental health problems.
-Citizen’s Advice, Stepchange, Christians Against Poverty, National Debtline and Debt Support Trust can all help.
+If you need more direct help with your finances, there are a variety of free-to-use advice and support services with many advisers trained to help those with mental health problems.
+Citizen’s Advice, Stepchange, Christians Against Poverty and National Debtline can all help.
 You can also find practical advice and support for your mental health and money issues at Mental Health and Money Advice.